What You Can Do To Keep Your Mouth Healthy

 - Brush twice daily and floss at least once daily.

-- See the dentist regularly, at least once every six months.
+- See the dentist regularly, at least once every six months, for oral procedures like root canal treatment, teeth cleaning, dental crown implants, etc.

 - Limit starchy intake, as this can lead to bacterial growth.